maclandrol/maclandrol.github.io/_posts/2015-12-25-Fisher-exac-test-for-mxn-table.md

   </table>

-As expected, we have the same p-values for 2x2 table (here the scipy fisher_exact is used) and for tables larger than 2x2 with the default parameters.
-For the simulated p-value, R doesn't offer a seed option, so it's difficult the two p-values, but I think it's working because, even after several runs, the results were always consistent.
+As expected, we have the same p-values for 2x2 table (here the scipy fisher_exact is used) and for tables larger than 2x2 with the default parameters. ~For the simulated p-value, R doesn't offer a seed option, so it's difficult to compare the two p-values, but I think it's working because, even after several runs, the results were always consistent.~
 In hybrid mode, an approximation based upon asymptotic chi-squared probabilities is used instead of Fisher exact test probabilities.
 You can set some arguments in FEXACT (```expect=5.0, percnt=80.0 and emin=1.0```), to obtain the **'Cochran'** condition.
 In R's source code, ```percnt=180.0``` is used instead :

 {% highlight R %}